Laura190/ImageAnalysisWorksheets/TrackingAndResultsManagement/TrackingAndResultsManagement.md

 ### 🔧 Apply your skills

 Open or import any of the .csv files from the previous task in your favourite plotting software and create a plot of the mean intensity of the spots over time.

+## 🔧 Apply your skills
+- Use TrackMate to track the particles in ```File > Open Samples > Tracks for TrackMate```.
+Use the ```Simple LAP Tracker``` first and then try the ```LAP Tracker``` to capture the splits and merges.
+You may find the [TrackMate tutorial](https://imagej.net/plugins/trackmate/tutorials/getting-started) helpful.
+- Unzip nuclei_embryo.zip.
+This contains a substack of a dataset showing a C.elegans developing embryo from the [Cell Tracking Challenge](https://celltrackingchallenge.net/3d-datasets/).
+Use TrackMate to track the nuclei.
+Can you get an accurate result?
+More information about the dataset can be found in the [related paper](https://www.nature.com/articles/nmeth.1228).